carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 ### R-squared equation: R-squared = 1 - (Sum of squared residuals) / (Total sum of squares)

 **Sum of Squared Residuals (SSR)**:
-SSR = Sum of (Actual Value - Predicted Value)^2 for all data points.
-The Sum of Squared Residuals (SSR) is equivalent to the variance of the residuals in a regression model.
+$`SSR = \sum\left(Actual Value - Predicted Value\right)^2`$ for all data points.
+The SSR is equivalent to the variance of the residuals in a regression model.
 Residuals are the differences between the actual observed values and the predicted values produced by the model.
 Squaring these differences and summing them up yields the SSR.

 **Total Sum of Squares (TSS)**:
-TSS = Sum of (Actual Value - Mean of Actual Values)^2 for all data points.
+$`TSS = \sum\left(Actual Value - Mean of Actual Values\right)^2`$ for all data points.
 The TSS represents the total variability or dispersion in the observed values of the target variable.
 It measures the total squared differences between each data point's value and the mean of the observed values.

 To read more about additional error/loss measurements, visit [sklearn's metrics documentation](https://scikit-learn.org/stable/modules/model_evaluation.html).